-Kapari is ideally located in the quiet village of Imerovigli just north of Fira, and all parts of the island are easily accessible.
+Kapari is ideally located in the quiet village of Imerovigli on cliff top trail that stretches for miles along the coast.
 With just 14 rooms, exceptional views of the volcanic caldera, a genuine and warm staff, and a small but sought-after restaurant, Kapari is an intimate encounter with the best of Santorini.

 “Kapari” is the Greek word for caper, the flower bud that grows wild across Santorini and is an integral ingredient in local cuisine.
 The resort is similarly homegrown: family-owned and operated, Kapari is a sanctuary of Santorinian culture on an island that is the second most visited site in Greece, and has in some ways been redefined by tourism.

 Traditional building materials were used in the construction and interior decoration of Kapari.
 Each earth-toned, rock-carved room is sophisticated and modern yet conveys a sense of timelessness and history.
 The lodge distinguishes itself from neighboring hotels by its strong emphasis on traditional Greek hospitality and a very high level of personal service and attention.

 Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
 At Kapari Natural Resort, National Geographic guests are invited to pay a visit to a nearby farm where much of the fresh produce used in Kapari’s kitchen is sourced.
 Meet the farmer, whose roots on the island go back generations, and learn about his organic growing techniques on a tour of his property.
 Sample a variety of seasonal fruit and vegetables plucked right from the gardens as you explore.